 - Anti-Vilification Coverage.

-Unfortunately, while South Australia has recently expanded the range of people legally protected against discrimination, the Equal Opportunity Act 1984 remains grossly inadequate because of the breadth of religious exceptions it offers, and its complete failure to establish LGBTI vilification offences.
+Unfortunately, while South Australia has recently expanded the range of people legally protected against discrimination, the Equal Opportunity Act 1984 remains grossly inadequate because of the breadth of religious exceptions it offers, and its failure to establish LGBTI vilification offences.

 Sub-section (2a) defines discrimination “on the ground of gender identity” to include (among other things):